Credit cards: navigating the crossroads of virtualization

 We’re talking about a colossal amount of pollution – every year, 6 billion cards are produced to replace expired ones and to issue new ones for newly opened accounts.
 Meanwhile, about 5.7 million tons of payment PVC ends up in landfills (FinTech, 2021).

-This issue is particularly significant for Generation Z, of whom 62% prefer to buy from sustainable brands (Forbes, 2020).
-To meet the expectations of new consumers, card manufacturers have started using recycled plastic and even issuing biodegradable cards, e.g., made of cornstarch or vegetables.
+This issue is particularly significant for Generation Z, of which 62% prefer to buy from sustainable brands (Forbes, 2020).
+To meet the needs of new consumers, card manufacturers started using recycled plastic and even issuing biodegradable cards, e.g., made of cornstarch or vegetables.

 Digital payments grow in prominence